caoliyi/EC500/API_Code_Review/Readme.md

 API Calls:
 API calls with one function that generates pics, videos and a text file which contains Google Vision API labels.

+## Code Convention and Readability
+I think her codes are very clear and well commented.
+I can read and understand very easily.
+However, I think it would be better if she reminds the tester to put on their own Twitter's credential keys.

 ## Error Handling:
 1. Users without any pictures uploaded.
 Nothing happened, the program terminates itself.
 There was no video generated, giving an error: [image2 @ 0x7fbb09803400] Could not open file : *.png